Affiliate disclosure: This post contains booking links. If you use them we earn a small commission at no cost to you.

 Journey times from the airport

-Traffic note: the coastal road can back up at the Westfield junction (Serrekunda).
-Evening arrivals from 17.00–19.30 can add 20–30 minutes.
+Traffic note: the coast road backs up at the Westfield junction (Serrekunda).
+Evening arrivals between 17.00 and 19.30 can add 20–30 minutes.

 What to expect on arrival

-Change money: There is an exchange desk in the arrivals hall.
-The rate is 5–10% below street rates — change only D500–1,000 for immediate needs.
+Change money: there's an exchange desk in arrivals, 5–10% below street rates — change just D500–1,000 for immediate needs.

 Tips for arrival